top of page

 There is a particular kind of exhaustion that comes from solving the same problem more than once.

 Not a new problem.
-Not a harder version of an old problem.
+Not a harder version of an old one.

 The exact same problem.
 Again.